 She was most likely a skilled musician herself, a player of the quin, an ancient Chinese seven-string instrument which has been associated with wisdom, intellect, and prosperity.
 Also, since she was the wife of the Marquis, she was able to enjoy various kinds of food which were unavailable to the common people of the time, such as different kinds of shellfish, venison, mutton, and foreign fruit.

-The autopsy also revealed that Lady Dai’s blood was type A and that she most likely suffered from diabetes.
-Despite her ailments, she outlived her husband and likely even her son: both of them were found buried in the same tomb alongside her, but their remains had decomposed over time.
+It was also revealed that Lady Dai most likely had diabetes.
+Despite her ailments, she outlived her husband and likely even her son: both of them were found buried in the same tomb alongside her, but their remains were nowhere near the same level of preservation.

-Also, the researchers who performed the autopsy discovered melon seeds in Lady Dai’s stomach and concluded that she ate a melon just two hours before death.
+Also, the researchers who performed the autopsy discovered melon seeds in Lady Dai’s stomach and concluded that she ate a melon in her last two hours of life.

-While eating it, she was most likely unaware that her death was imminent.
-Also, she was unaware that curious scientists would probe her stomach 2,000 years in the future.
+While eating it, she was most likely unaware that her end was imminent.
+Also, she was unaware that curious scientists would probe her stomach 2,000 years in the future and that she would be the best preserved mummy ever found.
 Nowadays, the mummy of Lady Dai and most of the artifacts recovered from her tomb can be seen at the Hunan Provincial Museum.